Contraception: hormone implant

 How is it used?

-Implanon NXT is inserted under the skin of the upper arm (your left arm if you are right-handed, and vice versa) between the first and fifth day of your menstrual cycle (day one is the first day of bleeding).
+Implanon NXT is inserted under the skin of the inside of your upper arm (your left arm if you are right-handed, and vice versa) using a special applicator.

 If you decide at any time that you want to try to get pregnant, the implant can be removed by your doctor and your periods should return quickly.